tonybourkesdnpros/ATD-Reset-Level5/README.md

 ## The Playbooks

-There are currently three different Ansible playbooks, but we only care about the
+There is one playbook in the directory: This is the CVP-lab-reset playbook.

 * CVP-lab-reset.yml

 ### CVP-lab-reset.yml